software-engineering-amsterdam/ST2017_WG_13/Team/3/Exercise_4.md

 ````

 #### Formula generator
-First we create a generator that will generate the formula as a tree like stucture, and terminate formula branches with propositions as the leaves.
-This happens when there are no more remaining operators on the formula branch as indicated by the arguement `s`.
+First, we create a generator that will generate the formula as a tree like stucture, and terminate formula branches with propositions as the leaves.
+This happens when there are no more remaining operators on the formula branch as indicated by the argument `s`.

-If there is one operator remaining then the negation operator has to be selected as it is the only unary operator.
+If there is one operator remaining then the negation operator must be selected as it is the only unary operator.

-In other cases we arbitrarily choose a generator of the next operator.
+In other cases, we arbitrarily choose a generator of the next operator.
 To do this we generate an arbitrary arity and use that to select the next operator type.
-We chose to do this, because the signature of the different operators differs dependant on their arity, for example Neg has an arity of one and takes a single argument, Impl and Equiv take two arguments, whereas Cnj and Dsj can have flexible arities, and thus, to simulate this, they take a list as an arguement.
+We chose to do this, because the signature of the different operators differs dependant on their arity, for example Neg has an arity of one and takes a single argument, Impl and Equiv take two arguments, whereas Cnj and Dsj can have flexible arities, and thus, to simulate this, they take a list as an argument.

 ````haskell
 formGen ::Int -> Gen Form